brainandbodyhacks/brainandbodyhacks.github.io/_posts/2023-11-26-xmas-survival.md

 # Take aways
 You can be in control of your time, this is not selfish, it is wise!
 When we feel in control, we can enjoy what we chose.
 And we give because we want to and not because we feel forced to.
-Mia's wish: Take more control over your time, health and life, especially at those busy times.
+Here is my wish: Take more control over your time, health and life, especially at those busy times.

 **_#staycurious_** **_#stayhealthy_**